LaShondra Scott – Founder/President

 LaShondra, a production executive for over 15 years, has produced and directed television programing, documentaries, video and radio content that has been broadcasted on a variety of outlets including, MPTV, radio 1290 WMCS and cable outlets.
 Scott, President and CEO of Neo Soul Productions also creates inspiring videos for business, organizations and non-profits.
 She is on the executive and diversity committee of the Milwaukee Film Makers Alliance and is part of the Human Trafficking Taskforce of Milwaukee and Sojourner’s Family Peace Center’s human trafficking task force.

-Donna Triplett, CFRE – Vice President
+Donna Triplett, CFRE – Board Chair

 Vice President of Development and Communications at Jewish Family Services